Our Creative Goldsmiths

 When asked about working at Kasson Jewelers, he said “it couldn’t be better; we make very high quality jewelry in a light hearted atmosphere, where every piece is a new and exciting adventure!”.

 Kim TaylorSome people were born to be doctors, or lawyers.
 Kim Taylor was born to be a master goldsmith, a master hand engraver and a master wax carver.
 Kim got her start in metalsmithing at age 14, and no more than a year later, she was making a name for herself.
-At age 15, Kim won a gold metal for her jewelry at a nationwide art contest sponsored by Trifani.
-Not only was she the sole recipient of the gold metal in the state of Connecticut, but Kim went on to receive one of ten gold metals given to the most gifted high school art students in the country.
+At age 15, Kim won a gold medal for her jewelry at a nationwide art contest sponsored by Trifani.
+Not only was she the sole recipient of the gold medal in the state of Connecticut, but Kim went on to receive one of ten gold metals given to the most gifted high school art students in the country.

 In 1979, Kim discovered that she had an incredible talent for hand engraving and wax carving.
 She began teaching herself everything there was to know about the art, and in 1985, she went on to own and operate a hand engraving and wax carving business.
 Kim is very fortunate to have learned skills along the way from several master goldsmiths, all of whom were trained in countries such as Chile, France, Austria and Italy.
 All of their styles have helped mold Kim into the artist that she is today.
 Additionally, from 1988 to 1990, Kim went on to teach at the Pelissier School for goldsmiths.

 Kim has been using her masterful jewelry making skills at several well known jewelry stores across Fairfield county since 1976, and now has 40 years of being a metalsmith to her name.
 She continues to grow as an artist and a master jeweler every day with the brilliant ideas our customers come in with.
 Kim puts all of her heart and passion into her work, and the end product is always a marvel to the eyes.
 We are very fortunate to have Kim Taylor as a part of our team.